MinChanSike/XSocketsPollingLegacyDB/src/readme.txt

 	Scaffold CodePlanner.ScaffoldBackend

 5: Installed XSockets by running "Install-Package XSockets" in the "Package Manager Console"

-	This gave us 2 additional projects...
-One for running XSockets-server and one for RealTime-Controller.
-	This also registered XSockets to startup in global.asax Application_Start
+6: Created a new XSockets controller by scaffolding from the package manager console.
+	Scaffold XSocketsController SalesController -projectname XSocketsController

+	This will create a new class lib project and install XSockets.Core so that controllers can be created.

-6: Installed Ninject.MVC3 to wire my services to the interfaces in my MVC project...
+7: Installed Ninject.MVC3 to wire my services to the interfaces in my MVC project...
 	Registered my service and repository in NinjectWebCommon and method RegisterServices

-7: Installed Ninject in the XSockets.Controllers project to be able to access the service layer.
+8: Installed Ninject in the XSocketsControllers project to be able to access the service layer.
 	Created the ServiceModule class in the project to get the services...

-8: Created 2 controllers in XSockets.Controllers
+9: Created/Updated 2 controllers in XSocketsControllers
 	- One (SalesController) for communication with the websocket enables clients
 	- One (PollingController) as a longrunning controller (singleton) for polling data from the legacy database.

-9: Created a MVC-Controller in the webproject (SalesController) to use AJAX from the client to simulate "another" client updating the legacy database.
+10: Created a MVC-Controller in the webproject (SalesController) to use AJAX from the client to simulate "another" client updating the legacy database.

-10: Created a simple HTML-page, added jQuery, XSockets.
+11: Created a simple HTML-page, added jQuery, XSockets.
 Also added twitter bootstrap and Wijmo to get a little nicer UI

-I have commented the code, but if you have questions just shoot them to codeplanner@gmail.com
+I have commented the code, but if you have questions just shoot them to uffe@xsockets.net

 Regards
 Uffe Björklund